 There are two ways to interpret the light in the artwork.
 It is a representation of Apollo, the sun deity and an oppressive power, on the one hand.
 On the other side, it is the life’s light, a creative and beneficial energy.

 The tale of Daphne serves as a reminder that we can always fight against injustice.
 As Daphne did, we have the ability to outwit our opressors and find our way back to our will and identity.
 It is up to us to make wise use of this power and to fight hard for our own independence and autonomy.

 Watch the creation of this painting on YouTube:

-See this and other paintings for sale on Artmajeur:
+See this painting for sale on Artmajeur: